 MOTION RIGS

-Camera movement is one of the best ways to make shots stand out from the crowd.
-So for the Laowa probe lens, I built a rig to move the camera both forward and back as well as rotate around a given point.
-On the frame I made mounting points for a monitor as well as a small COB light with a homemade soft box.
-Everything is powered from a V-mount that also mounts to the framework.
+This rig came about when a production called for a 'Crab-eye view'.
+Along side my colleague Paul Turner, I built a rig to move the camera both forward and back as well as rotate around a given point.
+On the frame I made mounting points for a monitor as well as a small COB light with a homemade soft box, all powered off a single V-mount.

 Building on the success of the time-lapse cams, the next step was adding motion to the clips.
-Still working to a tight budget I bolted a GoPro to a bar clamp and incased the whole thing in a waterproof case.
-Then using a few 2x3's I created a rail with a level surface.
-By marking on the rail at 0.5cm intervals I could clamp the camera on each day and get a multi day hyper lapse that moved with the action in front of the lens.
+I mounted the waterproof Go-Pro case to a bar clamp and created a level surface out of 2x3s.
+By moving the bar clamp a few centimetres a day I created a hyper-lapse that moved with the action in front of the lens.

 BIRD BOXES